zoltantoth0409/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-The Social Activity portlet had two different versions with slightly different behaviours, one used in Liferay Portal and the other one in Social Office.
-In order to sync both components, and simplify its internal logic, activity sets are always enabled by default, with no option to disable them.
+The Social Activity portlet had two different versions with slightly different behaviors; one used in Liferay Portal and the other one in Social Office.
+To sync both components, and simplify its internal logic, activity sets are always enabled by default, with no option to disable them.

 ---------------------------------------